|ITEM 108 Carrier Liability For Cargo Loss and Damage Claims and Limitations of Liability|

 Except for shipments moving to or from Mexico, and if properly described on the Bill of Lading, Carrier's liability for shipments containing PROHIBITED OR RESTRICTED ARTICLES inadvertently accepted by Carrier shall be limited to the least of the actual value supported by a certified copy of the original invoice, any released value made applicable by the NMF 100 series or Saia Tariff 170-D, or $100,000 per shipment.

-Except for shipments moving to or from Mexico, and if NOT properly described on the Bill of Lading, Carrier's liability for shipments containing PROHIBITED OR RESTRICTED ARTICLES inadvertently accepted by Carrier shall be limited to the least of the actual value supported by a certified copy of the original invoice, .10 cents per pound per package,$5,000.00 per shipment, or any released value applicable by the NMF 100 series or Saia Tariff 170-D herein.
+Except for shipments moving to or from Mexico, and if NOT properly described on the Bill of Lading, Carrier's liability for shipments containing PROHIBITED OR RESTRICTED ARTICLES inadvertently accepted by Carrier shall be limited to the least of the actual value supported by a certified copy of the original invoice, 10 cents ($.10) per pound per package, $500.00 per shipment, or any released value applicable by the NMF 100 series or Saia Tariff 170-D herein.

 Carriers are not obligated to receive and transport freight liable to impregnate or otherwise damage other freight or Carrier's equipment.
 Such freight may be accepted and signed for "subject to delay for suitable equipment" or may, for lack of suitable equipment, be refused.

-Any commodity, not limited to hazardous, not properly described as being harmful to other freight, including but not limited to food products, will result in to the shipper for damage caused to Carrier's equipment or to other freight.
+Any commodity that causes damage to other freight will result in liability to the shipper for damage caused to Carriers equipment or to other freight.

 Saia reserves the right to deny a change of terms to a freight bill after an OS&D delivery exception has occurred.
 If the request is inadvertently accepted after the exception, Saia reserves the right to revert to the original terms of the shipment.